tinkertanker/pxt-ringbitcar/README.md

 # Ring:bit Car Package
-This ElecFreaks Ring:bit Car package was developed by [ElecFreaks](https://www.elecfreaks.com/) with minor assistance from [Tinkercademy](https://tinkercademy.com/).
+This ELECFREAKS Ring:bit Car package was developed by [ELECFREAKS](https://www.elecfreaks.com/) with minor assistance from [Tinkercademy](https://tinkercademy.com/).

-[Ring:bit Car](http://www.elecfreaks.com/estore/ring-bit-car-mirco-bit-educational-smart-robot-kit-for-kids.html) is a DIY smart car which is based on BBC micro:bit and ELECFREAKS ring:bit.
-Ring:bit has extended 3 channels of GPIO, among which 2 channels are used for driving servos and one channel of GPIO is undefined.
-The basic version of ring:bit car can realize functions like road design, wireless remote control, graphic drawing etc..
-By increasing other sensors' extension, this car can also realize functions line follow, light follow, barrier avoidance and so on.
+The ELECFREAKS Ring:bit Car is a small DIY smart car driven by the BBC micro:bit and the ELECFREAKS Ring:bit.
+The Ring:bit extends the micro:bit's 3 GPIO ports and allow for different sensors and components to be easily attached to the micro:bit.
+A basic Ring:bit Car can be easily programmed to run autonomously, with a remote control, and even create rainbow beacons of light.
+Just add one of the many extensions available and your Ring:bit Car can do even more things like line and light following, obstacle avoiding, drawing and more!

 ![](https://i.imgur.com/TiLb9mB.png)